Kaboom242/quillquest-stories/Golemheart/StoryChecklist.md

 **Character Depth:** Does each character show situation-appropriate responses before personality quirks?
 Dialogue is 70% situational/emotional, 30% character quirks.
 No repetitive “character X does their signature thing” patterns.
 **Tone Alignment:** Does this match the intended arc tone from the outline?
 **Show don't Tell:** Limit Exposition, when something big is happening go over the top with details.
+**Pacing & Immersion:** Does each scene linger long enough for the reader to experience events in real time, with vivid sensory detail and emotional presence?
+Avoid summarizing or rushing through moments—let the reader see, hear, and feel the action as it unfolds, rather than being told what happened after the fact.

 Rate only: PASS/NEEDS REVISION + specific fixes needed